Team-Micras/MicrasFirmware/README.md

 sudo apt install cmake build-essential gcc-arm-none-eabi
 ```

 The [STM32CubeMX](https://www.st.com/en/development-tools/stm32cubemx.html) program is also needed.
-After the instalation is competed, the building process can be started by creating a build folder with:
+After the installation is completed, the building process can be started by creating a build folder with:

 ```bash
 mkdir build && cd build